MostafaELFEEL/-MostafaELFEEL-s-Project-2-professional-embedded-course-Udacity/README.md

 ## Description:
 A traffic light system with an on-demand crosswalk button has been implemented.
 The purpose of the crosswalk button is to inform the traffic signal operations that a pedestrian intends to cross the street.
 As a result, the traffic light adjusts its operations, allowing sufficient time for the pedestrian to safely cross.

-Traffic lights are vital signaling devices installed at road intersections, pedestrian crossings, and various locations to regulate the flow of traffic.
-Typically, traffic lights consist of three signals arranged vertically or horizontally in the order of red, yellow, and green.
-These signals convey specific meanings to drivers and riders through colors and additional symbols such as arrows and bicycles.

-While the international standardization of traffic light colors is widespread, variations may exist on national and local levels concerning traffic light sequences and associated laws.

 ## The project can be divided into four main tasks:

 ### 1-System Design: